jstetich/MS4-Regulated_Areas/README.md

-Curiously, areas regulated under the U.S. Clean Water Act's "Municipal Separate Storm Sewer System" program (known as the "MS4" program) are not based on municipal boundaries or even on local land use, but on whether the areas are designated by the U.S. Cesus as part of an "urbanized area".
+Curiously, areas regulated under the U.S. Clean Water Act's "Municipal Separate Storm Sewer System" program (known as the "MS4" program) are not based on municipal boundaries or even on local land use, but on whether the areas are designated by the U.S. Census as part of an "urbanized area".
 These maps show how those designated areas have been interpreted by Maine DEP to identify areas in the MS4 program.